-- 1. Stormwater/Early Design Changes in Package A have resulted in a thirteen-month delay to the Project's construction substantial completion date to August 7, 2019. - 2.
-The additional construction costs related to the Stormwater/Early Design Changes and attendant increased overhead costs have yet to be finalized.
-MWAA reported the thirteenmonth delay claim was settled - 3.
+- 1. Stormwater/Early Design Changes in Package A have resulted in a thirteen-month delay to the Project's construction substantial completion date to August 7, 2019.
+MWAA reported the thirteen-month delay claim was settled - 2.
+The additional construction costs related to the Stormwater/Early Design Changes and attendant increased overhead costs have yet to be finalized. - 3.
 The Package A contractor has encountered harder rock than anticipated at some locations, which has forced the contractor to go to Directional Boring or hand mining rather than using a Jack and Bore Procedure.
 The contractor has redesigned the utility connections at stations to mitigate the impact. - 4.
 The delays experienced by the Package A Contractor could have a negative schedule impact on the Package B Contractor, who will have to tie-in the Maintenance Yard tracks and systems to the mainline.
-MWAA continues to work with the contractors for Packages A and B to mitigate any impacts at the interface points.
+Power has been fed to the Maintenance Yard.

 A major open item in the close out of Phase 1 is the Virginia Department of Transportation (VDOT) punch list.
 Although Phase 1 went into revenue service on July 26, 2014, VDOT did not submit their final punch list until May 16, 2016.
-VDOT offered to perform the punch list work and developed a cost proposal in the amount of \$36.8 million to perform the work.
+VDOT offered to perform the punch list work and developed a cost proposal in the amount of \$36.8 million to perform the work

 Meetings between the two parties have made progress in reaching a mutually agreeable resolution.
 VDOT and MWAA met with DTP on December 14, 2016, to present their scope of work that DTP needs to rectify.
 MWAA met with DTP on March 17, 2017, to discuss the deficiencies MWAA claims are DTP's responsibility.

-Bechtel, at a December 18, 2017

-meeting with MWAA, agreed to repair all defective stormwater piping.
+Bechtel, at a December 18, 2017 meeting with MWAA, agreed to repair all defective stormwater piping.
 MWAA reported the cost of these repairs will be funded jointly by Bechtel and MWAA.
 MWAA and Bechtel continue to negotiate an agreement covering this work.
 A construction coordination meeting was held on March 26, 2018 with MWAA, Bechtel, VDOT and the Contractor to discuss the path forward.
 Some of the underdrains could not be videotaped and had to be assessed by fish taping.
 The fish taping of the Dulles Connector Road (DCR) underdrains has been completed and the results are being analyzed.
+MWAA and VDOT are meeting to determine the mitigation to be implemented.